On-Chip Parametric Synchronization of a Dissipative Kerr Soliton Microcomb

 where $W = \varpi_{-} + \varpi_{+}$ is the frequency offset of the idler wave that is generated via the parametric interaction from its closest DKS comb line at mode $M = \mu_{-} + \mu_{+}$.
-Equation~(\ref{eq:a0}) is similar to the master equation of the $\chi^{(3)}$-mediated parametric soliton~\cite{MoilleNat.Photon.2024}, except with an additional direct driving force $F_0$; \cref{eq:a0} is also similar to the equation used to study standard-KIS of DKSs~\cite{MoilleNature2023}, but now with a parametric synchronization term.
+Equation~(\ref{eq:a0}) is similar to the master equation of the $\chi^{(3)}$-mediated parametric soliton~\cite{MoilleNat.Photon.2024}, except with an additional direct driving force $F_0$; \cref{eq:a0} is also similar to the equation used to study standard-KIS of DKSs~\cite{MoilleNature2023}, but now with a parametric synchronization term $2\gamma a_0^*a_+a_-$ from the four-wave mixing between the reference fields $a_\pm$ and the soliton $a_0$, which concomitantly generates an idler field at $\omega_+ + \omega_- - \omega_0$.
 Hence, we may anticipate that the DKS in the triply-driven scheme shown in \cref{fig:1}(a) can experience synchronization, provided that the parametric driving term is sufficiently close in phase with the DKS.
-Indeed, a detailed analysis shows that, similar to any other synchronization mechanism for coupled oscillators, parametric-KIS obeys an Adler equation (see~\cref{supsec:adler}), where $W$ is compensated by a temporal phase-slip of the DKS to achieve phase locking.
-That analysis also shows that, when parametrically synchronized, the comb exhibits the OFD factor $M=\mu_{-} + \mu_{+}$ with a triple pinning of the repetition rate to the injected lasers:
+Indeed, a detailed analysis shows that, similar to any other synchronization mechanism for coupled oscillators, parametric-KIS obeys an Adler equation (see~Supplementary Information S.2), where $W$ is compensated by a temporal phase-slip of the DKS to achieve phase locking.
+The analysis (detailed in the Supplementary Information S.1) leading to \cref{eq:a0} also shows that, when parametrically-synchronized, the comb exhibits the OFD factor $M=\mu_{-} + \mu_{+}$ which, contrary to direct-KIS, arises from the nonlinear interaction between the three colors.
+Therefore, parametric-KIS enables for a triple-pinning of the repetition rate from degenerated four-wave mixing, in contrast with the direct-KIS dual-pinning:

-The efficiency of parametric-KIS is optimized when the two auxiliary pumps are on resonance to maximize their respective intracavity powers, while allowing for $|W|$ to be minimized.
+Although off-resonance operation of the auxiliary pumps (as in direct-KIS~\cite{WildiAPLPhotonics2023}) is possible, the efficiency of parametric-KIS is optimized when the pumps are on resonance to maximize their respective intracavity powers, while allowing for $|W|$ to be minimized.
 Such condition exists if $D_\mathrm{int}(\mu_-) \approx - D_\mathrm{int}(\mu_+)$.
-Thus, the resonator must have at least one zero crossing in its integrated dispersion $D_\mathrm{int}(\mu)$, and therefore should exhibit at least a non-negligible $D_3$ term.
+Thus, to achieve on-resonance parametric-KIS operation, the resonator should have at least one zero crossing in its integrated dispersion $D_\mathrm{int}(\mu)$, and therefore should exhibit at least a non-negligible $D_3$ term.